fcojlanda/angular-watson-voice/README.md

     * Select Speech to Text and create a project.

-    * Copy the credentials to authenticate to your service instance (will be used later in `.env` config).
+    * Copy the credentials (API Key) to your service instance.

 1. Install the [Angular CLI](https://cli.angular.io/)